Giorojas11/Detection-Lab/README.md

 ![image](https://github.com/Giorojas11/Detection-Lab/assets/98496056/5baeb3e4-cf6b-4631-a634-97b49071acc3)

-2. I then reviewed the AtomicRedTeam generated telemetry in Splunk:
+2. I reviewed the telemetry generated from AtomicRedTeam in Splunk:

 2a.
 From Create Account - Local Account -T1136.001